crramirez/xtermwm/README.md

     physical console at the rack / head node, but will not (or cannot) install X11.

-  * People who used the DOS-era "shells" like IBM DOS Shell, WordPerfect Office, and Direct Access, and want similar features in their consoles without having to learn Emacs Lisp.
+  * People who used the DOS-era "shells" like IBM DOS Shell, DESQview, WordPerfect Office, and Direct Access, and want similar features in their consoles without having to learn Emacs Lisp.